-Who made the first zero-turn lawn mower?
+What was the first zero-turn mower?

 Born from the need to maneuver irregular landscapes of family homes, inventor John Regier created The Hustler, the world’s first zero-turn mower.
 Regier introduced the model to Excel Industries in 1964, and Roy Mullet, the company’s president at the time, began its production at the Hesston, Kansas plant.